tarekziade/mwcat/README.md

 ## Training Dataset

-The training (90% split) & test (10% split) dataset is composed of wikipedia pages summaries.
+The training (90% split) & test (10% split) dataset is composed of wikipedia pages titles and summaries.

 Pages are selected directly under every root categories or their direct subcategories, ensuring a wide coverage of topics.
-A page that shares several root category is discarded.
-The tree of categories is visited until each root category has a corpus of 200 pages.
-The summary of the page is used, with a fallback of the 5 first sentences of the page (nltk-cleaned)
+The tree of categories is visited until each root category has a corpus of at most 1000 pages.

-The `wikiextract.py` script generates and uploads the dataset to the Hugging Face Hub at `tarekziade/wikipedia-topics`
+To generate the dataset, run `mwcat-create-dataset`.
+The script generates and uploads the dataset to the Hugging Face Hub at `tarekziade/wikipedia-topics`

 To use it: